Statement of expectations for the Anti-Dumping Commission

 While I appreciate multiple factors impact case timelines, I am concerned that current case lengths are too long.
 Material injury caused to Australian industries by dumping and subsidisation is being exacerbated by lengthy investigation timelines.

 I expect you to prioritise effective remedies for Australian manufacturers and producers being injured by dumping and subsidisation, including issuing preliminary affirmative determinations, as soon as possible where the circumstances warrant.
+I recognise the progress you have already made in implementing improvements in this area.

-While the commission’s case lengths are published in the Department of Industry, Science and Resources’ Annual Report, I would welcome the ADC’s advice on how to establish a more dynamic public reporting regime.
+While the commission’s case lengths are published in the Department of Industry, Science and Resources’ Annual Report, I would welcome the commission’s advice on how to establish a more dynamic public reporting regime.
 I believe this would help drive performance improvement within the commission and streamline operations where necessary to get case timeframes down.
-This is a high priority and I expect to see further improvements to timeliness year on year.
+This is a high priority, and I expect to see further improvements to timeliness year on year.

 The anti-dumping system can only provide effective outcomes for Australian industry if businesses are aware of it and have meaningful access to it.
 I expect you to proactively reach out to all relevant stakeholders, including manufacturers, producers, unions and importers to provide education on the anti-dumping system and the role of the commission in addressing unfair trade.
 I expect you to administer the system in a manner that facilitates access to the system.
 This includes making available, where possible, relevant data about dumped products, ensuring guidance and education material is publicly available and kept up to date, and working collaboratively with stakeholders to enhance their ability to access the system.